Parents, certified teachers, neighbors, and even home educated students often ask this question, "Is home education enough?"

 However, as I observed my homeschooled teammates successfully compete against students from traditional schools, I began to realize the method of education does not define a student’s potential.
 I realized that success was found through a good attitude characterized by a willingness to learn and determination to work hard to overcome difficult scientific challenges.
 I went into the 2017 Science Olympiad season with this new mindset and proceeded to win four regional medals and four state medals.
 I sequentially progressed through seven years of competing in Science Olympiad, winning over fifty medals.

-Notwithstanding my continual success winning medals in Science Olympiad Competitions, I still struggled with a feeling that my nontraditional education was inadequate.
+Notwithstanding my continual success in winning medals in Science Olympiad Competitions, I still struggled with a feeling that my nontraditional education was inadequate.

 Then I started studying for the SAT.
 The SAT is designed to test the quality of a student’s education in the key subjects of math and English.
 While studying for the SAT, I discovered I knew almost all the material presented.
 In addition, I was equipped to use my reasoning skills to answer the few questions I didn’t fully understand.
 Mastering test-taking techniques and learning good strategies for taking the SAT were all that stood between me and a good SAT score.
 This became the focus of my study throughout the summer of 2021.
 Once I felt confident enough, I took the SAT and proceeded to get a composite score of 1470.
 Any doubt that my education was sub-par disappeared.